f5devcentral/f5-big-iq-lab/docs/class2/module4/lab3.rst

 ``AWS`` configuration review
 ****************************

-Connect to your ``AWS Console`` to review what has been created already (the AWS console URL, login, password are in the Cloud Accounts tab if using UDF).
+Connect to your ``AWS Console`` to review what has been created already (the AWS console URL, login, password are in the Cloud Accounts tab if using lab environment).

 Go to **Services** > **CloudFormation**